istaari/Leetcode/DSA_NOTES.md

 **3. Greedy for Arrays**

-- **Key Idea:** Make greedy choices based on array properties like sorting or element values.

 **Examples:**
 - [Partition Labels](https://leetcode.com/problems/partition-labels/) - Partition a string into as many parts as possible such that each letter appears in only one part.